Function call fusion.

 which is more efficient since we iterate over input list and produce the output list only once.

 So what does it mean for the original problem with SQL pattern translation?
-To compare the efficiency, we'll fuse repeated replace
+To compare the efficiency, we'll fuse repeated replace invocations in the original implementation

 pub fn naive_sql_to_re(input: &str) -> String {